60% of consumers say local search results with good images capture their attention and push them towards a decision.

 “…Businesses with photos receive 42% more requests for driving directions to their location from users on Google, and 35% more clicks through to their websites than businesses that don’t have photos.”

-First up, you need to address your cover photo, as this image will accompany your Google My Business listing.
+First up, you need to address your Google My Business cover photo, as this image will accompany your Google My Business listing.